Skip to main content

 Add tags via API

-Include tags in the metadata field when creating or updating resources via the Gcore API:
+Include tags in the tags field when creating or updating resources via the Gcore API:

 {